-information about things near your device
+Information about things near your device

-If you use Google's Location services on Android, we can improve the performance of apps that rely on your location, such as Google Maps.
-If you use Google's Location services, your device sends information to Google about its location, sensors (like accelerometer) and nearby cell towers and Wi-Fi access points (such as MAC address and signal strength).
+If you use Google's Location services on Android, we can improve the performance of apps that rely on your location, like Google Maps.
+If you use Google's Location services, your device sends information to Google about its location, sensors (like accelerometer), and nearby cell towers and Wi-Fi access points (like MAC address and signal strength).
 All these things help to determine your location.
 You can use your device settings to enable Google Location services.
 Learn more legal process, or enforceable governmental request

-As with other technology and communications companies, Google regularly receives requests from governments and courts around the world to disclose user data.
-Respect for the privacy and security of data that you store with Google underpins our approach to complying with these legal requests.
+Like other technology and communications companies, Google regularly receives requests from governments and courts around the world to disclose user data.
+Respect for the privacy and security of data you store with Google underpins our approach to complying with these legal requests.
 Our legal team reviews each and every request, regardless of type, and we frequently push back when a request appears to be overly broad or doesn't follow the correct process.
-Find out more in our Transparency Report.
+Learn more in our Transparency Report.